yannis300307/ESG_Engine/README.md

                 self.network.server_send_packet_to_client(client, "hello", ["Hello client !!"])
 ```

-As you can see, the `server.network.get_clients()` function return the list of connected clients and `server.network.server_send_packet_to_client(client, packet_name, data)` allows you to send a packet to the client.
+As you can see, the `server.network.get_clients()` function returns the list of the connected clients and `server.network.server_send_packet_to_client(client, packet_name, data)` allows you to send a packet to the specified client.

 #### Network Events

 When a client disconnects or connects, you can catch a network event.
-The `self.network.get_events()` return the list of all the events.
+The `self.network.get_events()` returns the list of all the events.

 ```python
 from ESG_Engine.server.server_core import Server